awsdocs/amazon-sns-developer-guide/doc_source/sns-key-management.md

 **Note**
 You can also manage permissions for KMS keys using IAM policies\.
 For more information, see [Using IAM Policies with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/iam-policies.html)\.
-While you can configure global permissions to send to and receive from Amazon SNS, AWS KMS requires explicitly naming the full ARN of CMKs in specific regions in the `Resource` section of an IAM policy\.
+While you can configure global permissions to send to and receive from Amazon SNS, AWS KMS requires explicitly naming the full ARN of KMSs in specific regions in the `Resource` section of an IAM policy\.

-You must also ensure that the key policies of the customer master key \(CMK\) allow the necessary permissions\.
-To do this, name the principals that produce and consume encrypted messages in Amazon SNS as users in the CMK key policy\.
+You must also ensure that the key policies of the AWS KMS key allow the necessary permissions\.
+To do this, name the principals that produce and consume encrypted messages in Amazon SNS as users in the KMS key policy\.

-Alternatively, you can specify the required AWS KMS actions and CMK ARN in an IAM policy assigned to the principals that publish and subscribe to receive encrypted messages in Amazon SNS\.
-For more information, see [Managing Access to AWS KMS CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html#managing-access) in the *AWS Key Management Service Developer Guide*\.
+Alternatively, you can specify the required AWS KMS actions and KMS ARN in an IAM policy assigned to the principals that publish and subscribe to receive encrypted messages in Amazon SNS\.
+For more information, see [Managing Access to AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html#managing-access) in the *AWS Key Management Service Developer Guide*\.

 ### Allow a user to send messages to a topic with SSE<a name="send-to-encrypted-topic"></a>

-The publisher must have the `kms:GenerateDataKey` and `kms:Decrypt` permissions for the customer master key \(CMK\)\.
+The publisher must have the `kms:GenerateDataKey` and `kms:Decrypt` permissions for the AWS KMS key\.

 ```
 {